Center for an Urban Future invites you to their event

 Queens is New York’s borough of opportunity—the city’s largest gateway for newcomers seeking a better life and, arguably, its most important launchpad into the middle class.
 But while the borough is thriving in many ways, policymakers still have significant work to do to capitalize on the borough’s many opportunities and to ensure that more of its residents can participate in its growing prosperity.
 Affordability challenges are pushing many residents to flee the borough, transportation options are limited in many neighborhoods, and Queens is uniquely exposed to the risks of climate change.
 Queens is also home to more older adults than any other county in the state, many of whom are struggling with financial insecurity, and of all the boroughs, Queens also has the highest share of residents without health insurance and the second-lowest college attainment rate.

-This unique half-day symposium will put forward ideas to address the borough’s biggest challenges, take advantage of its many opportunities, and lay the foundation for a stronger and more equitable Queens.
-The solutions-focused event builds on our May 2024 report, 50 Ideas for a Stronger and More Equitable Queens, which featured ideas for the borough’s future from a diverse mix of 50 leaders from across Queens.
+This unique half-day symposium put forward ideas to address the borough’s biggest challenges, take advantage of its many opportunities, and lay the foundation for a stronger and more equitable Queens.
+The solutions-focused event built on our May 2024 report, 50 Ideas for a Stronger and More Equitable Queens, which featured ideas for the borough’s future from a diverse mix of 50 leaders from across Queens.

-The agenda will include:
+The agenda included:

 • A fireside chat with Queens Borough President Donovan Richards;